the story of agape moms

-That Sunday when I stood on the stage of my church, swollen and ready to pop in my pregnancy, I invited women to join Agape Moms and we gathered three more women who were brand new to our church, and found their place in the Body by connecting with us.
+That Sunday when I stood on the stage of my church, ready to pop in my pregnancy, I invited women to join Agape Moms and we gathered three more women who were brand new to our church, and found their place in the Body by connecting with us.
 In one day our size doubled from 3 to 6.
 We continued on with them and finished the Galatians study.
 I remember being so excited that this women join us and celebrating God's faithfulness to grow this burden He had placed in my heart.
 I know He wants you to rely on Him in the same way, celebrating the small milestones along the way too.

 In April 2016, we went to launch our next gospel-centered book called The Gospel-Centered Parent, and we gathered a few more women, more than doubling the group again.

 However, the opposition and struggles did not stop.
 The "Wednesday attacks" were still in full swing.
-From dramatic things like my daughter needing her forehead stapled shut from an accident, to car trouble, AC breaking, babies up literally all night and so much more, I began to anticipate and pray for the discouragement and struggle I would face every Wednesday on the eve of Agape Moms.
+From dramatic things like my daughter needing her forehead stapled shut from an accident, to car trouble, AC breaking, babies up literally all night, sickness, relational strains, and so much more, I began to anticipate and pray for the discouragement and struggle I would face every Wednesday on the eve of Agape Moms.
 It was never easy, it was a spiritual war that I was engaging in, but I wasn't going to give up and I continually fought the battle on my knees.